 I added some hops at the 45 minute mark and foolishly stood watching Restaurant Make Over on AFC, still checking on the pot frequently.

-I was left with half a pot of wort, which I knew was going to make a seriously weak brew.
+I was left with half a pot of wort though, which I knew was going to make a seriously weak brew.
 The only other sugars I had in the house was about 500g of brown sugar.
-I unceremoniously dumped this in with the wort and topped it up with some boiled water I had at the ready.
+I unceremoniously dumped this in with the wort, and topped it up with some boiled water I had at the ready.

-After the boil, I cooled the wort and transfered it to the fermenter where, prior to the pitching of the yeast I got a hydrometer reading of 1.032 at a temperature of 30 °C, which, according to Dave’s Dreaded Homebrew Calculator, could have a maximum potential alcohol of 4.65%, which is not too shabby.
+After the boil, I cooled the wort and transferred it to the fermented where, prior to the pitching of the yeast, I got a hydrometer reading of 1.032 at a temperature of 30 °C, which, according to Dave’s Dreaded Homebrew Calculator, could have a maximum potential alcohol of 4.65%.
+All considered, that was better than expected.

 I gently woke the packet of dried yeast by first removing it from the fridge about 2 hours before I was going to use it.
 About 20 minutes before pitching time I emptied it into a cup of luke warm water.

-Yesterday I awoke to a happily bubbling fermenter, farting all but a constant stream of CO2.
-It continued through the day and this morning when I woke it was still going, although somewhat slower.
+Yesterday I awoke to a happily bubbling ferment, farting all but a constant stream of CO2.
+It continued through the day, and this morning when I woke it was still going, although somewhat slower.